chauandrew/nswn/README.md

 Then, navigate to http://127.0.0.1:5000/ in your browser.

+Alternatively, once you have set up everything, you can use:

+	`./rundev`

+To launch the page and run the flask server (you may need to refresh the page)

 ## Issue list
 If pip `could not find a version that satisfies the requirement [xxx]`, you might be running Python 2.7